AgileBIM/FabCOD/docs/wiki/AIRTURN-SubObject.md

 ### Property: Value
 Get/Set the Name of the AIRTURN Object.

-Group of the Airturn is nmot given and can not be specified.
+Group of the Airturn is not given and can not be specified.
 ##### Returns
 STRING
 ## Methods